explaingit

 USE CASE 1

-Build an AI coding agent that safely executes generated code without risking the host machine.
+Build an AI coding agent that executes user-submitted or AI-generated code safely without risking your server or data.

 USE CASE 2

-Run automated code generation pipelines where each job executes in its own isolated environment.
+Run automated code generation pipelines where each run gets a fresh, fully isolated sandbox container.

 USE CASE 3